HenFaibishProjects/ai-team-kit/DATABASE_SETUP.md

 # PostgreSQL Database Setup Guide

-This guide explains how to set up and use PostgreSQL with the AI Team Kit application.
+This guide explains how to set up and use PostgreSQL with the Virtual Team Kit application.

 ## Overview